ofrilev/moveo-projects/README.md

 - **Two client SPAs**: `authentication` and `app`

 The project's backend uses AWS Cognito for user authentication and Supabase as the database (which runs on AWS with PostgreSQL).
 The database schema is provided in the project's files.
+(Added the DB-tables definition and the user's cred definition)

 ### AWS Cognito